sodadata/soda-core/docs/cli.md

 # Soda's Command Line Interface (CLI)

-## Initialize a warehouse configuration directory

-To make it easier to get started with soda-sql,
+## Create

+The `soda create` CLI command helps you to get started with a new warehouse setup.
+It will create an initial warehouse directory, the warehouse configuration file and the environment variables in `~/.soda/env_vars.yml`.

+`soda create` will never delete files or remove file contents.
+It only adds things that are not yet present and the command reports on what it does.

+`soda create --help` to learn more

+Examples

+## Init

-`soda init` will initialize analyse tables in a warehouse and create directories with scan configuration files for each table.
+The `soda init` CLI command is the next step to help you get started.
+It finds tables in your warehouse, inspects them and creates appropriate `scan.yml` files for each table.

+`soda init`

-`soda init [OPTIONS] PROFILE DIRECTORY`
+`soda init --help` to learn more

-`PROFILE` indicates which profile and hence which database to use.
-See [Warehouses](warehouses.md) to learn more about configuring warehouse profiles.yml

-`DIRECTORY` is a directory in which the scan configuration files will be generated.
-For each table, a directory and scan.yml file will be created in it if it doesn't exist.
-If a scan.yml file already exists for a particular table, it will not be changed.

-Option `target=TARGET` Use target to specify the warehouse configuration properties to use.

-## Execute a scan

-TODO doc how to specify the CLI parameters for the scan

-`soda scan ...`

-For generic scan parameters descriptions and other details see [Scan](scan.md)
+See section [Scan](scan.md) to learn more on scan file configurations.